 Red Wings return from break with first victory in Philadelphia since 1997

-The Red Wings came out of the All-Star break still allowing too many goals — but Wednesday, they scored just enough to win.
+The Red Wings began the second half of the season about as well as they could have hoped.

-The Wings began the second half sprint to the end of the season with a 6-3 victory over the Philadelphia Flyers.
+With every line contributing goals, the defense buckling down in the third period and closing out an opponent impressively, and the specialty teams looking good, the Wings began the sprint to the end of the season with a convincing 6-3 victory over the Philadelphia Flyers.

 The two teams meet again Saturday at Little Caesars Arena.